Wednesday, 10 February 2016

 ─ "But I can do harm to your fellow men."

-─ "What you really need now, Luke, is that someone will trust you.
-In fact I wanted to ask something, if you would now have dinner with us?"
+─ "What you really need now, Luke, is someone who trusts you.
+In fact I wanted to ask you something, whether you would now have dinner with us."

 ─ "I would like you to share our food.
-And what will they think about you?
+And what will they think of you?
 What they already think.
 The six of us are grateful.
-Thanks to you, tonight we can spend it here and it would be a pleasure that you dined with us.
+Thanks to you, tonight we can spend here and it would be a pleasure that you dined with us.
 But I want to tell you something more.
-Luke, I have not had any man in my life, and to you I can say, however, I do know what it is to love, but not to be reciprocated.
+Luke, I have not had any man in my life, and I can tell you, however, I do know what it is to love, but not to be reciprocated.
 I'd like to spend the night with you, I want you to stay here by my side, in this tent."

 ─ "Gosh, Lucy, do you know what you're saying?
 Who wouldn't want to sleep with you, next to such a beautiful woman?
-But look at me well, I'm a son of a bitch."
+But look at me again, I'm a son of a bitch."

 ─ "I wouldn’t ask a son of a bitch to spend the night here with me.
-Whatever you have been, remember that you already left him behind, that you are no longer that man.
+Whatever you have been, remember that you already left all that behind and you are no longer that man.
 You are really an extraordinary man.
 And that unique man, that gentleman, is the one I ask to sleep with me."

 ─ "And what would your mother think?"

 ─ "I agree.
 I'm going to spend the night with you and promise to not do you any harm.
 If there is something good in me, it has to be for you.
 And we can see each other every day.
-I swear that you won't be only for one night.
+I swear that you won't be only a one-night stand.
 Here you'll always have a friend.
-I know that by your side I will not be a moron.
+I know that by your side I will not be an asshole.
 I will see my brother tomorrow.
-Tonight I stay here."
+Tonight I'll stay here."

 ─ "Amen.
 Come on, let's dine."

 It was already November 19 and it would not be the only time it would be an important date for him.
-The five were around the campfire as a dense fog surrounded them.
-Seeing him come Mistress Oakes smiled him and spoke to him.
+The five were around the bonfire as a dense fog surrounded them.
+Seeing him come Mistress Oakes smiled to him and spoke to him.

 ─ "Those clothes suit you well, Luke."